An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Results and Discussion

 \section{Results and Discussion}

 To guide our work, we outline the proof of the original bound, and identify areas where it is lossy.

-\begin{proof}[Proof Outline of Theorem \ref{thm:uricchios_bipartition_cover_bound}] Every tree contains the trivial bipartitions $\{x\} | (S - \{x\})$ so ignore those.
+\begin{proof}[Proof Outline of Theorem \ref{thm:uricchios_bipartition_cover_bound}] Every tree contains the trivial bipartitions $\{x\} | (S - \{x\})$, so we may restrict attention to nontrivial bipartitions.
 There are $k-3$ nontrivial bipartitions in a species tree: one for each internal edge\footnote{There's a slight subtlety: there are $k-2$ internal edges, but the two edges adjacent to the root induce the same, possibly trivial, bipartition}. \begin{enumerate} \item By union bound we can just bound the probability a specific species tree bipartition occurs in the gene trees.

 \item By independence of gene trees we can reduce to the case of a single gene tree.

 \item Suppose $\phi_e$ is the bipartition associated to edge $e$ in a species tree.
 One way $\phi_e$ can occur in the gene tree is if all lineages below $e$ coalesce by the time they exit $e$.
 If there are $k_e$ such lineages, we can lower bound this probability by the probability $k_e$ lineages coalesce down to one along just the single edge $e$.